jozefg/drafts/bidir.md

     inferType :: Expr -> Maybe Type
     checkType :: Type -> Expr -> Maybe ()
 ```

+Our type checker thus has two directions, one where we use the type to
+validate the expression (the type flows in) or we
+synthesize the type form the expression (the type flows out).
+That's
+all that this is!

 It turns out that a technique like this is surprisingly robust.
 It
 handles everything from subtyping to simple dependent types!
 To see